LoZack19/EFES_Reports/UART_Lab_Report.md

 ```
 status before: 0x00000000
-status after: 0x00000010
+status after: 0x00000110
 ```

 Action: bit `TOE` is set.
+Also bit `E`, to indicate that an error occurred.
 This is because by writing to `TXDATA` before `TRDY` is set causes a loss of the second data to transmit.

 ### Project 4 - Writing through UART